AlexandreGLopes/JavaFx-Jdbc-Selenium-POI-AppForTerrazza/README.md

 CHANGING PROJECT TO OPEN AND RUN IN VSCODE

 - Just delete some folders and files: ".settings", ".classpath" and ".project".
+These files are exclusively used by Eclipse and STS.
 - After it, add the jar files to the referenced libraries in the project side bar.
-It will create a folder in the root of project called ".vscode".
+To do that, create a folder in the root of project called ".vscode", if it doesn't exists.
-Inside this folder it will be created a file named "settings.json".
+Inside this folder it is needed to be created a file named "settings.json".
 This file will set the path to the libraries needed.
-It will be like this:
+It'll must like this:

 ```
 {